 - 28. Annual submission requirements: In each new program year (coinciding with each new State fiscal year), local workforce board chairs will be responsible for submitting required documentation to an individual to be designated annually by the Governor.
-The table included as <a href="https://example.com/recommons.org/recom - a. ...Pre-Program Year Planning Form (Appendix C) - b.
+The table included as Appendix A to these Guidelines specifies the due dates, individuals responsible and material required for submittal. - a.
+Pre-Program Year Planning Form (Appendix C) - b.
 Report of Outcomes from Local MOU/Budget Negotiations (Appendix G) - c.
 Draft one-stop operating budget spreadsheet (Appendix K) - d.
 Any requests for waivers to specific Governor's Guidelines provisions with supporting documentation and rationale (Appendix C) - e.
-Signed MOU with one-stop operating budget (Appendices J & K)
+Signed MOU with one-stop operating budget (Appendices J & K) - f.
+"Required Checklist for Local Partner Service Delivery via Direct Linkage" (Appendix I) - 29.
+MOU amendments: Any time a local area amends an MOU, the LWIB chair and CEOs will submit the amended sections of the MOU and new signatures to the State.
+Amendments must be made annually to incorporate the one-stop operating budget and may be made at other times as determined locally.
+The submission will be made to the individual designated annually by the Governor.